Former Academic Staff

-HIRATA Shōji is the director of the program.
+HIRATA Shōji is the founder of the program.
 His personal background is in Chinese Literature and Intellectual History.

 M.A. in Chinese Language & Literature, Graduate School of Letters, Kyoto University

 Chinese Literature, Intellectual History of Modern and Contemporary China, Chinese Historical Linguistics, Chinese Philology

 I was trained as a student of the Classical Chinese literature in Kyoto University.
 Three years after the Cultural Revolution ended, I had a chance to stay in Nanjing University as a visiting student (1979-1981), started linguistic field research of Huizhou dialects in mountainous areas of Anhui, and inevitably watched the process of gradual and critical decline of beautiful mountainous villages as a result of Reform and Opening-up Policy.

 In the early 1990s, I found out an unnoticed correlation between the diachronic changes of Chinese Civil Examination and the linguistic diversity of dialects, and launched to write a series of articles which were compiled into a book titled Wénhuà zhìdù hé Hànyŭ shĭ (Cultural Institution and the History of Chinese Language) after a quarter of century struggle.

 Recently my interests have focused on intellectual history of 19-20th century China, especially scholars such as Zhang Binglin (1868-1936), Hu Shih (1891-1962) and the Post-Cultural Revolution intellectuals of the 1980s and 1990s.

 1989 – 2000

 Associate Professor, Graduate School of Letters, Kyoto University

 1985 – 1989